What is squash?

 What is urban squash?

 Urban squash is a youth development model that combines the sport of squash with academics, mentoring, community service, and college placement for public school students in under-served communities.
-Its intensive, year-round programming, which takes places after school and on the weekends and in the summer, engages students from the time they try out in elementary or middle school until they graduate from college.
+Its intensive, year-round programming, which takes place after school, on the weekends and in the summer, engages students from the time they try out in elementary or middle school until they graduate from college.
 Following an ‘inch wide, mile deep’ approach to youth development, urban squash programs strive to have a transformative impact on the lives of their participants.
 The first urban squash program, SquashBusters, was launched in Boston in 1996.

 How do children join your member programs?

-Typically, our member programs are partnered with one or more public schools, and each fall the programs recruit students from their partner schools to participate in tryouts.
+Typically, our member programs are partnered with one or more public schools, and each fall, the programs recruit students from their partner schools to participate in tryouts.
 The student selection process varies among programs, but in most cases students try out in fifth, sixth or seventh grade.
 Because of the popularity of our programs, the selection process is often highly competitive, giving programs the opportunity to select the most dedicated, hardworking students.

 Is NUSEA the same 501(c)(3) organization as its member programs?